How Much Gap Is Accepted For Study In Australia

 Overseas Student Health Cover

-International students usually need Overseas Student Health Cover, known as OSHC, for the duration of their stay.
-This is a standard part of preparing a student visa application, so it helps to understand health cover for international students in Australia.
+International students usually need Overseas Student Health Cover for the duration of their stay.
+You can read more about health insurance for international students in Australia before planning your visa budget.

 Health and Character Requirements

 Students may need a health examination and must meet character requirements.
-Depending on the case, police clearance or additional documents may be requested.
+Depending on your country, history, and application profile, extra documents may be requested.

-Australia’s 2026 Student Intake and Visa Processing Priorities
+Australia’s 2026 Student Intake and Why Gap Students Should Prepare Early

 • Employment letters